-Whether you're a parent, coach, or a wrestler yourself, there’s a good chance you've met some of your closest friends from wrestling.
-From waking up early in the morning for tournaments, to practicing long hours in the gym, to the overwhelming support of wrestling parents, the culture of youth wrestling is a lot like a family.
+The culture of wrestling is a lot like a family - from waking up early in the morning for tournaments, to training long hours in the gym, to the overwhelming support of wrestling parents and fans.

-When wrestlers feel like they’re truly a part of a program and it's culture, they’ll be more likely to stay and often times will be motivated to work harder because of it.
+When wrestlers feel like they’re truly a part of a program, they’ll be more likely to stay and motivated to work harder because of it.
 And when it comes to expanding your wrestling family, there are a few steps you can take to increase your reach and likelihood of recruiting more wrestlers.

 Step #1: Build Relationships with Local Schools and Youth Clubs